TreeMama/iSeaTree-React-Prototype/README.md

 A build must pass App Store review before being released to the App Store or to public Testflight.
 Team members (who are listed in the organization's developer page, see [https://developer.apple.com/support/roles/](https://developer.apple.com/support/roles/)) have immediate Testflight access to all builds.
+Public Testflight reviewers are added manually by email invitation, or automatically (and anonymously) if a public link is enabled.

 To submit an uploaded build for Testflight review, use the Testflight menu, and choose a build instance.
 New testflight builds are not